MozillaKNITOpenSource/UICAP/src/readme.md

-# Picnic CSS
+# mozui CSS

-Picnic CSS is a lightweight and beautiful CSS library
+mozui CSS is a lightweight and beautiful CSS library